albertattard/java-boot-camp/02 - Data Types.md

     ```

     A list of functions available in the Math class can be found [here](https://docs.oracle.com/en/java/javase/14/docs/api/java.base/java/lang/Math.html).

+For more information about JSHell, please refer to: [JShell documentation](https://docs.oracle.com/javase/10/jshell/JSHEL.pdf).

 ## Numbers and Strings (Variables and Scope)